Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Google-Sheets.md

 The web-based interface of SpiraTeam® is ideal for creating and managing all aspects of your projects.
-However when migrating requirements, release, tasks, incidents, and test cases with test steps for an existing project from another system, it is useful to be able to retrieve and load in a batch of artifacts, rather than having to manually enter them one at a time.
+However when migrating requirements, release, tasks, incidents, risks, test sets and test cases with test steps for an existing project from another system, it is useful to be able to retrieve and load in a batch of artifacts, rather than having to manually enter them one at a time.

-To simplify this task we've created a Google sheets add-on for SpiraTeam® that can import requirements, releases, tasks, and test cases with test steps from a generated spreadsheet into SpiraTeam®.
+To simplify this task we've created a Google Sheets (GSheets) add-on for SpiraTeam® that can import requirements, releases, tasks, risks, test sets, and test cases with test steps from a generated spreadsheet into SpiraTeam®.

 *\*This guide assumes you have a Google account with access to Google